hackclubkmea/hackclubkmeareview/README.md

 # Hack Club Kmea Review

-## This is an repository give review for hack club kmea the you can see the review from the website after successfully merge
+## This is a repository that gives review for hack club kmea then you can see the review from the website after completing successfull merge

 # [WebSite](https://hackclubkmea.github.io/hackclubkmeareview/)